-Note that in release 0.2 (March 2003), the multicast-related functionalities are separated from the unicast-based functionalities in the MFEA (Multicast Forwarding Engine Abstraction).
+Note that the multicast-related functionalities are logically separated from the unicast-based functionalities in the MFEA (Multicast Forwarding Engine Abstraction), though the MFEA is part of the FEA process.
 For more information about the FEA see [3].
 For more information about the MFEA see [6].